LambdaSharp/LambdaSharpTool/src/DocFx/articles/VideoTutorials.md

 ## Getting Started

 It's easy to get started building Serverless .NET application on AWS with λ#.
-In in this 10 minute tutorial, we will install the λ# tool, create a configuration for it, and a deployment tier for your λ# modules.
+In in this 10 minute tutorial, we will install the λ# CLI, create a configuration for it, and a deployment tier for your λ# modules.
 Along the way, I will explain what resources are part of the configuration and deployment tier and what purpose they play.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xXfKrGhTDT0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>